Korkkii/pokemon-drinking-game/README.md

 ## What is this

 A personal project on learning basics of game and game engine development using Python 3 and PyGame.
 My main focus in this project is to learn what kinds of design patterns are used in development of games and game engines, and how they affect the quality of the code.
+Currently work in progress.

 Materials used in learning process include:

 1. [Gaming Programming Patterns by Robert Nystrom](http://gameprogrammingpatterns.com/)
 2. [Writing Games by Shandy Brown](http://ezide.com/games/writing-games.html)